Stochastic model error in the LANS-alpha and NS-alpha deconvolution models of turbulence: Conclusions and Future Work

-During our study of the model error in the LANS-alpha and NS-alpha deconvolution modules of turbulence we identified an effective averaging length scale $\alpha_0=\alpha/\sqrt{N+1}$ and created a new turbulence model, the exponential-alpha model, corresponding to the limit as $N\to\infty$.
-We also developed a computational method for studying the model error by calculating the time evolution of the root-mean-squared residual error taken over an ensemble of trajectories on the global attractor.
-Numerical computation then showed that
+A computational method was developed for studying the model error by calculating the time evolution of the root-mean-squared residual error taken over an ensemble of trajectories on the global attractor.

-\begin{itemize} \item if $\alpha_0=0.01$ or if $\alpha_0=0.04$ and $N\in \{4,\infty\}$, then ${\cal E}_{\rm rms}^n$ grows as $\sqrt{t_n}$;

-\item if $\alpha_0=0.20$ or if $\alpha_0=0.04$ and $N=0$, then ${\cal E}_{\rm rms}^n$ grows linearly as $t_n$, \end{itemize} for a particular time dependent forcing function supported on the Fourier modes $16\le|k|^2\le 34$ with Grashof number $G=250\,000$.
-Thus, when $\alpha_0$ is sufficiently small, the model error in the LANS-alpha and NS-alpha deconvolution models behaves as a stochastic force; however, when $\alpha_0$ is too large, the model error includes systematic bias.
-Our results also show that the NS-alpha deconvolution model of order $N=4$ performs similarly to the exponential-alpha model.

 We emphasize that the method of computing the model error employed in this paper avoids the difficulty that there is no shadowing result which can be used to compare separate evolutions of approximate dynamics to exact dynamics over long periods of time.
+Taking the discrete dynamics given by $S$ to be exact allows us to focus on the effects of the alpha modeling apart from issues relating to the numerical discretization of the continuous dynamics.

-For the alpha models studied here, our identification of $\alpha_0$ allows direct comparison of the residual error while holding the behavior in the microscales essentially constant.
+During our study we identified an effective averaging length scale $\alpha_0=\alpha/\sqrt{d+1}$ in the LANS-alpha and NS-alpha deconvolution models of turbulence and created a new turbulence model, the exponential-alpha model, corresponding to the limit as $d\to\infty$.
+This identification of $\alpha_0$ allows direct comparison of the residual error while holding the behavior in the microscales essentially constant.
+Numerical computation showed for a particular time-independent forcing function with Grashof number $G=250\,000$ that

+\begin{itemize} \item if $\alpha_0=0.01$ or if $\alpha_0=0.04$ and $d\in \{4,\infty\}$, then ${\cal E}_{\rm rms}^n$ grows as $\sqrt{t_n}$;

+\item if $\alpha_0=0.20$ or if $\alpha_0=0.04$ and $d=0$, then ${\cal E}_{\rm rms}^n$ grows linearly as $t_n$. \end{itemize} Note that the NS-alpha deconvolution model of order $d=4$ performs similarly to the exponential-alpha model in these experiments.
+Little difference is expected, therefore, between NS-alpha deconvolution models with $d\ge 4$.

+Although the residual errors in the deterministic alpha models are differentiable and do not have independent increments, when $\alpha_0$ is sufficiently small they produce time series which are similar to a spatially-correlated and temporally-white Gaussian process.
+At the same time, when $\alpha_0$ is too large, the model error includes a systematic bias.
+Further analysis indicates that this systematic bias is concentrated in a direction spanned by the forcing function.
+Moreover, when $d=0$ the bias is opposite in sign compared to when $d=4$.
+This suggests for large values of $\alpha_0$ that there may exist a fractional value of $d\in (0,4)$ which removes the bias and for which ${\cal E}_{\rm rms}^n$ grows as $\sqrt{t_n}$.